Gamemode4Dev/GM4_Datapacks/gm4_chairs/README.md

-# Chairs <!--$headerTitle--> <!--$pmc:delete-->
+# Chairs<!--$headerTitle--><!--$pmc:delete-->

 Since the dawn of Minecraft, stairs have been used as chairs in every house you've ever built.
-With this simple datapack, players can actually sit on stairs by throwing a saddle on them. <!--$pmc:headerSize-->
+With this simple data pack, players can actually sit on stairs by throwing a saddle on them. <!--$pmc:headerSize-->

 <img src="images/chairs_creation_example.webp" alt="Chairs Creation Example" width="350"/> <!--$localAssetToURL--> <!--$modrinth:replaceWithVideo--> <!--$pmc:delete-->